Azolla

 Description

-Azolla, Azolla pinnata, is an aquatic fern belonging to the plant family Azollacea which is grown primarily as a fodder for livestock.
-Azolla is a small branching plant with a main stem and pinnate side branches.
 The side branches are longer at the base of the stem than at the top giving the fronds a roughly triangular shape.
 Each frond is composed of many overlapping rounded leaves which are covered in tiny hairs on their upper surface.
-Fronds are bright green in color but exposure to bright sunlight may result in a reddish hue.
-Fronds float on the water surface giving the appearance of red velvet.
-Individual fronds can reach 1.5 to 2.5 cm (0.6-1.0 in) in length.
-Azolla may also be referred to as red azolla, feathered mosquito fern, water velvet or African azolla and has a native range extending from Africa to India, Southeast Asia and Australia.
+Fronds are bright green in color, but they can take on a reddish tint when they are exposed to direct sunshine.
+On the water's surface, floated fronds resemble red velvet.
+Individual fronds can grow to a length of 1.5 to 2.5 cm (0.6-1.0 in).

-Azolla is grown as a fodder for animals and is also commonly grown as a companion plant for rice as it fixes nitrogen and suppresses weeds
+The Azolla plant is commonly grown as a fodder plant for animals and as a companion plant for rice since it fixes nitrogen and suppresses weeds.
+It is rich in proteins, amino acids, vitamins (vitamin A, vitamin B12, Beta Carotene) and minerals.

 Propagation